vinaytandel94/website/README.md

 I have managed to create a responsive web page layout and added all the pages that I needed.

 # Added all the contain for home page with information and images and also created ccs for contain structure.
+On the index page I have also added slideshow from W3SCHOOL  https://www.w3schools.com/w3css/tryit.asp?filename=tryw3css_slideshow_self
+I did have an issue with onclick function and could not change to other function so decided to use on click.

 # I have used HTML checker tool for any code error. the only code error that appeared was an alt attribute was missing for images.
 I have managed to add alt attribute for the image.